dcos/demos/cicd/1.12/README.md

 This demo presents a continuous integration and deployment (CI/CD) workflow using GitLab and Jenkins on DC/OS.
 In this demo we’ll be creating a simple website, testing it to make sure all the links work, and then deploying it in production if it passes.

-- Estimated time for completion: 30min
+- Estimated time for completion: 30 minutes
 - Target audience: Anyone interested in simplifying the deployment of a CI/CD pipeline.

 **Table of Contents**: